gumilastik/ofxLiveApp/readme.md

           ```
           gem install xcpretty
           ```
-		- Run in the project directory for the first time (and each time the project structure changes):
-          ```
-          xcodebuild -project PROJECT_NAME.xcodeproj | xcpretty -r json-compilation-database --output compile_commands.json
-          ```
-          Change PROJECT_NAME to the name of your project
 	* **WIN**:
 		- Add props file from addon to your project (via the "Property Manager" window in Visual Studio)
 		- Use x64 build